wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-page-live-chat-dr.md

     ```bash
     npm install @vonage/cli -g
     ```
-- Setup the CLI to use your Vonage API key and secret, which is available from the setting page in the Nexmo Dashboard
+- Setup the CLI to use your Vonage API key and secret, which is available from the setting page in the Vonage Dashboard
     ```bash
     vonage config:set --apiKey=VONAGE_API_KEY --apiSecret=VONAGE_API_SECRET
     ```